 - Consolidation of learning

 To ensure that learning in the classroom is supported by purposeful, meaningful and planned homework which builds on, consolidates or prepares students fo the next phase of their learning.

-Half termly homework is visible in advance on the school website to all stakeholders especially students, parents and carers.
+Half termly homework is visible in advance on the academy website to all stakeholders especially students, parents and carers.
 Students are issued with planned, differentiated and regular homework assignments which have a clear purpose.
 The purpose is clearly explained and students are provided with instructions which support the task.
 Homework is an integral part of the schemes of learning and the context for homework is clear.

-The role of the school
+The role of the academy

 To provide a place where homework can be completed at lunchtimes and/or after school on at least three occasions per week (e.g. LRC)

 The role of learners